-Unit 4 The People and the Law
+Unit 4 The People, the Law and Reform

 In this unit, students explore how the Australian Constitution establishes the law-making powers of the Commonwealth and State Parliaments and protects the Australian people through structures that act as a check on parliament in law-making.
-Students investigate parliament and the courts, and the relationship between the two in law- making, and consider the roles of the individual, the media and law reform bodies in influencing law reform.
+Students investigate parliament and the courts, and the relationship between the two in law-making, and consider the roles of the individual, the media and law reform bodies in influencing law reform.
 Throughout this unit, students apply legal reasoning and information to actual scenarios.

-- The people and the Australian Constitution - The people, the parliament, and the courts
+- The people and the Law Makers - The people and reform